thebsdbox/HP-OneView-Objective-C/README.md

     [hpOneview enclosureGroups];

     // The above information is required before a profile can be created.
-    [hp createRandomSimpleProfile];
+    // This creates a randomly named profile on the first enclosure group using the first server hardware type [hp createRandomSimpleProfile];

     // return an array of Network Names to their URIs